Old-growth forest: Stand age definition

 Stand age can also be used to categorize a forest as old-growth.
 For any given geographical area, the average time since disturbance until a forest reaches the old growth stage can be determined.
 This method is useful, because it allows quick and objective determination of forest stage.
-However, this definition does not provide an explanation about forest function.
+However, this definition does not provide an explanation of forest function.
 It just gives a useful number to measure.
 So, some forests may be excluded from being categorized as old-growth even if they have old-growth attributes just because they are too young.
 Also, older forests can lack some old-growth attributes and be categorized as old-growth just because they are so old.
 The idea of using age is also problematic, because human activities can influence the forest in varied ways.
 For example, after the logging of 30% of the trees, less time is needed for old-growth to come back than after removal of 80% of the trees.
 Although depending on the species logged, the forest that comes back after a 30% harvest may consist of proportionately fewer hardwood trees than a forest logged at 80% in which the light competition by less important tree species does not inhibit the regrowth of vital hardwoods.

 Forest dynamics definition

-From a forest dynamics perspective, old-growth forest is in a stage that follows understory reinitiation stage.
-A review of the stages helps to understand the concept:
+From a forest dynamics perspective, old-growth forest is in a stage that follows an understory reinitiation stage.
+Those stages are: